Journey Activity Report

 • ESTIMATED DURATION (HHMMSS): Total estimated amount of time in hours, minutes, and seconds, it takes a learner to complete the specified content.

-• LEARNING HOURS (HOURS): The total number of hours a learner spent learning in this content item.
-If the item is a Skillsoft course, the total includes time spent watching videos, working on knowledge checks, and taking tests.
+• LEARNING HOURS (HOURS): The total number of hours a learner spent in content learning.
+If the item is a Skillsoft course, the total includes time spent watching videos while in the course (not the time spent on the same videos if launched in video-only mode) and working on knowledge checks within the course.
+If you see learners with a completed status and with 0 duration, the learner only took the test and did not watch any of the content.
 Time is listed as fraction of hours.
 Something that takes 90 minutes to complete is listed as 1.50 and something that takes 15 minutes is listed as 0.25.

-• LEARNING HOURS (SECONDS): The total number of hours a learner spent learning in this content item.
-If the item is a Skillsoft course, the total includes time spent watching videos, working on knowledge checks, and taking tests.
+• LEARNING HOURS (SECONDS): The total number of hours a learner spent in content learning.
+If the item is a Skillsoft course, the total includes time spent watching videos while in the course (not the time spent on the same videos if launched in video-only mode) and working on knowledge checks within the course.
+If you see learners with a completed status and with 0 duration, the learner only took the test and did not watch any of the content.
 Time is listed in total seconds.

 • LEARNING HOURS (HHMMSS): The total number of hours a learner spent learning in this content item.
-If the item is a Skillsoft course, the total includes time spent watching videos, working on knowledge checks, and taking tests.
+If the item is a Skillsoft course, the total includes time spent watching videos while in the course (not the time spent on the same videos if launched in video-only mode) and working on knowledge checks within the course.
+If you see learners with a completed status and with 0 duration, the learner only took the test and did not watch any of the content.
 Time is listed in (00h00m00s) format.

 • TOTAL TRACKS: The number of tracks contained in the journey.
 On the Summary tab, the total tracks is based on how the journey was built.
 On the By journey tab, the total tracks is what that user has available to them based on their content entitlements.